Insignia Tub Bearing Failure

 How to Fix / Troubleshooting

 Safety first: Unplug the washer.
-Do not continue to run the machine with severe grinding noises, as further damage can occur.
+Do not continue to operate the machine with severe grinding noises, as this can lead to further damage.

-- Check for play: With the Insignia washer off, open the door and try to lift the drum up and down.
+• Check for play: With the Insignia washer turned off, open the door and try to lift the drum up and down.
 Excessive movement indicates bearing wear.

-- Spin by hand: Rotate the drum manually.
-A rough, growling sound suggests bad bearings.
+• Spin by hand: Rotate the drum manually.
+A rough, growling sound suggests worn bearings.

-- Inspect for leaks: Look for water or rust streaks at the rear of the tub or under the washer, which can indicate a failed seal.
+• Inspect for leaks: Look for water or rust streaks at the rear of the tub or underneath the washer, which can indicate a failed seal.

-- Plan for major repair: Replacing tub bearings and seal requires disassembling the tub and often splitting it.
+• Plan for major repair: Replacing tub bearings and the seal requires disassembling the tub and often splitting it.
 On many Insignia models, the rear tub half with bearings is replaced as an assembly.

-- Professional service recommended: Due to the complexity and need for special tools, bearing replacement is typically a technician-level repair.
-Consider repair cost versus replacement of the washer.
+• Professional service recommended: Due to the complexity and the need for special tools, bearing replacement is typically a technician-level repair.
+Consider the repair cost versus replacing the washer.

 Advertisements